zeyneptandogan/preprocessedpeoples/index.md

 <div style="text-align: justify">The p value less than 0.05 shows that we reject the null hypothesis.
 The positive t-value shows that male actors tend to be older than female actors at the time of their first Oscar nomination or win.
 However, we should know that although the test indicates a significant difference, it does not explain the reasons/ causality behind this difference.
 <br>
 When we calculated the average age of the nomination for female and male actors, it is observed that while female actors get the nomination approximately at 31, males get the nomination on average approximately at 36.
 Surprisingly, female actors tend to receive their first Oscar nominations at a younger age than their male counterparts.
-This finding may reveal potential underlying trends or biases in the industry.
+Our leading ladies snatching those Oscar nominations and winnings, while breaking into the Academy Awards game earlier than the guys! 🎬💃
 </div>

-<h3>Actors and Collaborations Network</h3>
+<h3>The Ultimate Actors Connection Network 🌟</h3>
-<div style="text-align: justify">In order to come up with insights on the gender difference between the actors collaborations, an analysis based on network properties is conducted through the character metadata.
-Networks that are created is weighted and undirected where each node is representing actor and each edge showing the cooapearance in the same movies between these actors.
+<div style="text-align: justify">Lights, camera, collaboration!✨ In order to come up with insights on the gender difference between the actors collaborations on movies, an analysis based on network properties is conducted through the character metadata.
+Networks that are created is weighted and undirected where each node is representing actor and each edge showing the cooapearance in the same movies.
 Additionally, weights are given according to the number of times actors have collaborated.
-During the analysis, we delve deep into gender attribute of the nodes and create network by filtering the actors according to their popularity for the sake of better understanding.</div>
+Let's shine a spotlight on gender attributes and their popularity.
+Let's roll!🎥

+For a sneak peek into the glamorous popularity-gender landscape, check out the pie chart belove which visualizes the gender difference among the top 1000 most popular actors.</div>
 {% include gender_distribution_chart.html %}
-<div style="text-align: justify">The pie chart above visualizes the gender difference among the top 1000 most popular actors.</div>
+<div style="text-align: justify">When we zoom into the top 10 female and male actors below in terms of appaerances, there is a high difference between the occurances of top 10 female and male actors where the women is significantly underrepresented.
+The gender spotlight reveals a stark contrast between the stars 💫 </div>
 {% include top_actors_by_popularity.html %}
-<div style="text-align: justify">When we looked at to the top 10 female and male actors in terms of appaerances, there is a high difference between the occurances of top 10 female and male actors where the women is significantly underrepresented.</div>

 <h4>Top 100 Actors' Network</h4>
 <div class="img-container">